Adult, Adolescent and Child Psychoanalytic Psychotherapist

-- PROF DOC PSYCH in Psychoanalytic Psychotherapy with Children and Adolescents (Doctoral Level) At The Tavistock Centre and University of East London (UEL)
+- PROF DOC PSYCH in Psychoanalytic Psychotherapy with Children and Adolescents (Doctoral Level) – The Tavistock Centre and University of East London (UEL)

 - BSc (Honors) Degree in Psychology (UCL, London)

-- Qualified Rehabilitation Psychologist (Ministry of Health, Israel)
+- Qualified Rehabilitation and Developmental Psychologist (Ministry of Health, Israel)

-I am a qualified Child and Adolescent Psychotherapist, trained at the Tavistock Centre.
-I have extensive experience, more than 20 years of working therapeutically with children, adolescents, young adults and parents, treating a wide variety of emotional, psychological and behavioural difficulties and disorders.
-My areas of interest and expertise are eating disorders, anxiety, depression, trauma, bereavement and attachment disorders.
-As well as direct clinical work with individuals I work with groups of children and adolescents.
+Ilana has more than 20 years of experience working therapeutically with children, adolescents, young adults and parents, treating a wide variety of emotional, psychological and behavioural difficulties and disorders.
+Her areas of interest and expertise are eating disorders, anxiety, depression, trauma, bereavement and attachment disorders.

-I am a clinical supervisor to various mental health professionals, counsellors and psychotherapists.
-I provided consultation to professionals working in different settings and in different roles from senior management to support staff.
+Ilana has extensive experience working in Child and Adolescent Mental Health Teams in the NHS (CAMHS) and in school settings.
+She is a clinical supervisor to various mental health professionals, counsellors and psychotherapists.
+She provided consultation to professionals working in different settings and in different roles from senior management to support staff.

-I am a course tutor and a teacher at the Tavistock Centre Child and Adolescent Psychotherapy Training (M80, Doctoral Level).
-I had taught extensively on other post-graduate courses at the Tavistock.
+Ilana is a course tutor and a teacher at the Tavistock Centre Child and Adolescent Psychotherapy Training (M80, Doctoral Level).
+She had taught extensively on other post-graduate courses at the Tavistock.

-The young person’s curiosity about themselves is encouraged as they are invited to think about how significant experiences and early relationships impact on self-esteem, behaviour and present relationship patterns, including the therapeutic relationship.
-We work on developing insight and self-awareness.
-Parallel to the in-depth reflective work we identify ways to change unhelpful patterns of behaviour and habits, focusing on goals that the young person would like to achieve.
+The person’s curiosity about themselves is encouraged as they are invited to think about how significant experiences and early relationships impact on self-esteem, behaviour and present relationship patterns, including the therapeutic relationship.
+This approach helps develop insight and self-awareness.
+Parallel to the in-depth reflective work, ways to change unhelpful patterns of behaviour and habits are identified.

-My clinical experience enables me to work flexibly with a diversity of people and problems and tailor the work to the young person’s individual needs.
-I integrate as needed short-term focused techniques deriving from Mentallization Based Therapy, CBT and Mindfulness approaches.
-I find that this flexibility of work coupled with the young person’s motivation to change supports their capacity to develop a healthier relationship with their mind and body and with the world around them.
+The therapists’ clinical experience and approach enable them to work flexibly across ages, with a diversity of people and problems and tailor the work to the person’s individual needs while integrating if needed, short-term-focused techniques.
+This flexibility of work coupled with the person’s motivation to change supports their capacity to develop a healthier relationship with their mind and body and with the world around them.